Make a difference in your community! Peer relationships have been shown to improve mental health outcomes.

 - The large variety of diverse culturally competent 12-step and other self-help support groups available to mental health consumers, people with co-occurring mental health and substance abuse issues and their families, parents and caregivers.

-Course Two: Tools for Peer Providers (plus practicum hours)
+Section Two: Tools for Peer Providers (plus practicum hours)

-This course teaches students concrete skills to:
+This second section teaches students concrete skills to:

 - Help create and maintain safe, non-judgmental peer environments in Client-Run and Wellness Centers, respite houses and peer services.